nosqlbench/nosqlbench/nb-engine/nb-engine-cli/src/main/resources/cli-scripting.md

 ## Script Parameters

 Any arguments following a script in name=value form will be used to parameterize the script.
-Script parameters are simply macro tokens in the form &lt;&lt;NAME:default&gt;&gt;.
+Script parameters are simply macro tokens that can use template expressions (see the workload specification documentation for full syntax).
 All such parameters in the script will be substituted before the script executes, so parameters may be dropped into scripts ad-hoc.